 Agricultural Campus Design and Land Use Planning, Rwanda

-Over the last two decades, the Rwandan government has prioritized the growth and improvement of their agricultural sector, as well as acknowledged the need for farming practices to adapt to and mitigate the effects of climate change.
+Over the last two decades, the Rwandan government has prioritized the growth and improvement of their agricultural sector, and acknowledged the need for farming practices to adapt to and mitigate the effects of climate change.
 In 2015, together with a group of private funders, they selected a 4000-acre site in eastern Rwanda for a proposed Practical Agricultural Institute.
-Regenerative Design Group was contracted to create a Preliminary Land Use Master Plan for siting a new four-year agricultural institute and associated infrastructure.
+Regenerative Design Group was contracted to create a Preliminary Land Use Master Plan to site a four-year agricultural institute and associated infrastructure.
 The design process included visioning, comprehensive site analysis, field work, and the development of a series of land-use alternatives.

 The property encompasses two ridges that slope gently down to two lakes.
 An existing government-run agricultural research station contains pasture, tilled fields, and orchards.
 The design proposals maximize both the ecological and productive values of the dry tropical forests, savannas, and sensitive wetlands that surround the lake.